Taxes and tax form FAQs.

 Can I repay my loan and reverse the taxes on a Modified Endowment Contract?

 Generally, once the loan check is cashed, it is considered taxable income.
-New York Life can apply the returned monies as a loan repayment but the taxation stands as is.
+New York Life can apply the returned money as a loan repayment, but the taxation stands as is.

-Generally, no. However, there may be situations in which reinstating a lapsed policy will not result in a Form 1099-R being issued.
+Generally, no. However, there may be situations in which reinstating a lapsed policy will result in a Form 1099-R being reversed.

 There was an “Ownership Transfer” on my life policy; will there be tax reporting?